What are teams?

 To create a team, log into your Datawrapper account, click on ☰ and My Teams in the top right.
 You will arrive on a page with a button that says Create team.
 Click it, give your team a name and invite others under the menu tab Members.

-When you click on Team Charts at the top, you will see your freshly created team.
+When you click on Archive at the top, you will see your freshly created team under Shared on the left hand side.
 There you can create as many folders as you need and organize your visualizations:

 Our teams come with some powerful options.
 You can